Y3LLOWVESTS/rustyonions/README.md

 # RustyOnions
->Active build phase so expect frequent breaking.
-This is a highly ambitious and highly experimental web3 runtime.
-Current estimated completion rate: Microkernel: ~80%.
-Entire project: ~40%
+> Active build phase; expect frequent changes.
+This is a highly ambitious, experimental Web3 runtime.
+> **Status (Sep 3, 2025):** Microkernel ~80%; Overall platform ~40%.
+> Check /docs/blueprints for whats planned from here

 ![RustyOnions Logo](assets/rustyonionslogo.png)

 RustyOnions is an experimental peer-to-peer platform built in Rust, designed to power a **decentralized, private, and fair internet**.
 It leverages a microkernel architecture and a two-plane design (public and private) to deliver scalable, privacy-first services with automatic micro-payments for creators, moderators, and operators.
-The project is in **active development** as of September 3, 2025, with a focus on robust TCP overlays, Tor integration, and scalable content distribution.
+The project is in **active development** with a focus on robust TCP overlays, Tor integration, and scalable content distribution.

 ---